CeON/fairchive/README.md

 $ ./dev install
 ```

 This will create all the required docker images and containers and run the dataverse installer.
+Installed services and their ports:

+* smtp, UI: 8025 smtp: 1025
+* postgres: 5432
+* solr: 8983
+* keycloak: 7070 (admin dns: local.admin.keycloak non-admin: local.keycloak)
+* glassfish:
+  * 8080: Dataverse
+  * 4848: Admin console
+  * 9009: Debug

-Once installed it can be started:
+Once installed the environment can be started and used as follows:

 ```bash
 $ ./dev start